koolaash/Glock-43x/readme.md

 # Installation

-- Put the `LightSaber` into your `resources` folder.
+- Put the `Glock-43x` into your `resources` folder.
-- ensure LightSaber - add this line in your `server.cfg`
+- ensure Glock-43x - add this line in your `server.cfg`

 # If using ox_inventory